Why should you consider a career in submarine manufacturing?

 While certain positions may require specific degrees or certifications, there are entry-level opportunities available in almost every career field.

 The good news is that many available positions provide on-the-job training and mentorship from experienced colleagues.
+We can also connect you with the Accelerated Training in Defense Manufacturing program to be rigorously trained in the skills needed to repair, upfit, and build submarines.

 Absolutely.
 Many military veterans have chosen to transition from their service to a career in submarine manufacturing so you'll be in excellent company.